Whether you are a lover of art and music, a classic car buff, or a

 I suggest you buy your cigars only at a tobacco shop, factory or farm.
 Those you will be offered on the street may be old or under par.

-Cuba is one of the safest countries for solo women.
+Solo travel to Cuba is common and this is one of the safest countries for solo women.

-From my first trip to my most recent, I have felt very safe everywhere in Cuba, from Havana’s malecón morning or night to every other city.
+Is it safe to travel to Cuba?
+From my first trip to my most recent, I have felt very safe everywhere in the country, from Havana’s malecón morning or night to every other city.

-Violent crime in Cuba is very low.
-Cubans are not allowed to carry guns.
+Violent crime in Cuba is very low and Cubans are not allowed to carry guns.
 However, the most common crime is petty theft.

 whistle, honk horns, flash their headlights, and call out baby, bonita, guapa, and everything else they can think of.
 The best way to deal with this is to confidently continue on.
 If a man walks with you,